lilydjwg/nvchecker/docs/usage.rst

 strip_release
   Strip the release part.

-Note that either pkg or source_pkg needs to be specified (but not both) or the item name will be used as package.
+Note that either pkg or srcpkg needs to be specified (but not both) or the item name will be used as pkg.

 Manually updating
 ~~~~~~~~~~~~~~~~~